Feline Hyperesthesia Syndrome

 Learn more about Maine Coon epilepsy in this article.

-Obsessive Compulsive Disorder, also known as OCD, is a debilitating neurological disorder.
+Obsessive Compulsive Disorder, also known as OCD, is a debilitating neurological disorder resulting in extreme anxiety.

-Some researchers think that Feline Hyperesthesia Syndrome may have an obsessive-compulsive element, as cats often lick or bite at their paws after an episode, even though this does nothing to stop the sensation.
+Some researchers believe Feline Hyperesthesia Syndrome has an obsessive-compulsive element, as cats often lick or bite at their paws after an episode, even though this does nothing to stop the sensation.

 In more extreme cases, cats with FHS have to groom themselves excessively to the point of fur loss and irritation, and some cats even self-mutilate when they experience an FHS episode.